olavim/Daboia/README.md

 The current version will remain as 0.1 until fully functional local gameplay is accomplished, which I see as an appropriate milestone that can be shown off to those who are interested in this project (hi grandma).
 By *fully functional local gameplay* I mean being able to:

 - [x] Select an AI from a list that is populated by external .jar files that reside in ~~some appropriate~~ `logic/` folder.
-A .jar is recognized as an AI if it extends the abstract class `DaboiaLogic`
+A .jar is recognized as an AI if it extends the abstract class `DaboiaLogic`.
+- [x] Aquire an adequate amount of visual satisfaction when opening the game.
 - [ ] Configure each game appropriately.
 This includes:
   - [x] Being able to add up to 6 players into a single game.
   - [x] Being able to configure the speed of the game.
   - [x] Being able to configure the size of the game area.
   - [ ] Setup and launch the game according to these configurations.
-- [x] Aquire an adequate amount of visual satisfaction when opening the game.